Hyundai Motor Company: Light commercial vehicles

 Hyundai Motor started production of the H350 van (also called Solati) in Turkey from 2015.

 Trucks and buses

 Under the Truck & Bus division, Hyundai produces several heavy trucks and buses.
 The company started selling trucks in 1969 with the D-750/800, followed by the R-182 as their first bus in 1970.

 A joint venture called the Daimler-Hyundai Truck Corporation was established between Hyundai and Daimler AG in 2000 to produce high-tech middle-range trucks and buses in the Korean market beginning in 2004.
 However, after numerous delays and disputes, the planned venture was cancelled in 2004, with DaimlerChrysler selling its 10.65 percent stake in Hyundai Motor.

-Environmental record

-On 23 April 2008, Hyundai Motor announced the beginning of a five-year project to turn 50 km2 of infertile land into grassland by 2012.
-Hyundai is doing so with the help of the Korean Federation for Environmental Movement (KFEM).
-The project, named Hyundai Green Zone, is located 660 km north of Beijing.
-The goal of the project is to end the recurring dust storms in Beijing, block desertification and protect the local ecosystem.
-Local weeds will be planted in the region that have the ability to endure sterile alkaline soil.
-This is the first environmental project of the company's social contribution programme.